Service Design Project

 Shoppers don't recognize the hard work that employees put in to donating food.

-Employees often lack a firm understand of food donation procedures.
+Employees often lack a firm understanding of food donation procedures.

 Managers don't recognize the tangible financial benefits of donating food.